Pathak94/electronut.github.io/_posts/2015-08-02-why-how-document-project.md

 3. Structure your Documentation.
 4. Read up on writing.

+Let me elucidate a bit on the above.

 ## Start a Blog Today

 This is the easiest way to start documenting your project, and signing